 Build your own workout in the MySwimPro app!
-Customize exercises, intervals and rest to create a workout that works best for you.
+Choose from our library of over 120 exercises (with and without equipment) and set intervals and rest to create a workout that works best for you.

 It’s important to stay consistent with any type of dryland training.
 You won’t see results right away.
-Try to schedule dryland workouts 2 to 3 times per week, alongside your swimming workouts.
+Try to schedule dryland workouts 2 to 3 times per week alongside your swims.

 Swimmer’s Core Training Plan

 If you’d like step by step guidance to build core strength, check out the Swimmer’s Core training plan in the MySwimPro app!

 - 30-45 minutes

 - Swiss ball, medicine ball, resistance bands required.
 Jump rope and yoga mat optional.